 Understanding customers begins with the basics

-For example, you can compare and analyze the differences between successful accounts (e.g. those with a high health score) and accounts at risk of churning (e.g. those with open churn alerts).
+For example, you can compare and analyze the differences between successful accounts (e.g. those with a good health score) and accounts that are at-risk (e.g. those with open red alerts).

 - How frequently does each group use the product?

 Identify factors that affect success within segmentation